ftavella/cell-cycle-modeling/README.md

 # Modeling the effect of cytoplasmic density on the cell cycle
-## In vitro cell cycle oscillations exhibit a robust and hysteretic response to changes in cytoplasmic density
+Article: In vitro cell cycle oscillations exhibit a robust and hysteretic response to changes in cytoplasmic density

-### Minjun Jin, Franco Tavella, Shiyuan Wang, Qiong Yang
+Minjun Jin, Franco Tavella, Shiyuan Wang, Qiong Yang

-Bulk simulations in Figure 3B, 3D, 3E, and 3H use the script `simulate_bulk.py`
+##Bulk simulations in Figure 3B, 3D, 3E, and 3H
-The script `simulate_bulk.py` takes as input two files: one that specifies the ODE parameters, and another one that specifies the simulation parameters.
+These simulations use the script `simulate_bulk.py`.
+This script takes two files as input: one that specifies the ODE parameters, and another one that specifies the simulation parameters.
 Also, you need to provide a filepath for saving the simulation results (be sure to include a final /), and a desired name for the output.

 Example files are provided and you can run the script with the code in this repository by typing: